Living Free

 Living Free is a 1972 British drama film, written by Millard Kaufman and directed by Jack Couffer.
-It is starred by Nigel Davenport, Susan Hampshire and Geoffrey Keen.
+It starred Nigel Davenport, Susan Hampshire and Geoffrey Keen.
 This film is a sequel to Born Free (1966), which was based on the 1960 book of the same name by Joy Adamson.
 The film Living Free is also based on a book by Joy Adamson; however, it is not based on the book of the same name but is instead based on the third book in the series, Forever Free.
 Singer Julie Budd sang the title song, composed by Sol Kaplan and Freddy Douglass.

 Plot

 After Elsa the lioness dies, her three lion cubs (Jespah, Gopa and Little Elsa) are forced to move to a game preserve and must learn to hunt on their own with the help of George Adamson and his wife, Joy.